-Plantain Flour: Better, Same or Less Healthy than Banana Flour?Updated: June 07, 2018 Gluten and Grain Free, Healthy Living, Recipes
+Plantain Flour: Healthier than Green Banana Flour?Updated: July 30, 2018 DIY, Gluten Free Recipes, Healthy Living, Paleo Recipes

 They certainly look similar, but beyond that, they are not at all the same.

 When you examine a banana vs a plantain in your hands, the first thing you notice is that the skins are thicker on plantain.
 Plantains are also quite a bit longer as you can see in the picture above.

 Traditionally, plantains are used more like vegetables than fruit.
 They contain less sugar than bananas, including when fully ripe.
 Unlike a banana that is mostly yellow with some black spots when it hits full ripeness, plantains are the opposite – maduro or mature (ripe) when they are mostly black with some yellow spots.
 Overripe plantains are completely black but still not as sweet as bananas.